Exclusive Breastfeeding: No Fancy Breast Milk Pump, Breastfeeding Pillows or Bras. The Story of Beating Odds By A Kenyan Career Woman

 This is a story of encouragement.
 Of a Kenyan career woman, who chose exclusive breastfeeding amidst pressure and expectations of strict work deadlines.
 Be warned !
 If you are currently breastfeeding, my story may precipitate those now familiar uncomfortable contractions :The intolerable twitches that accompany the ‘I-feel-like-sneezing’ tickle that insidiously builds up in your breasts when they are full of milk, and yet the baby is away.
 Let’s not even get started on the accompanying guilt of feeling that you are such a waste, a bad mother even, for not suckling your child when the body is saying yes.

 Ok, I admit it, a big may.
 One thing is for sure though.
-If you are determined to avoid the path taken by many career women in Kenya, introducing formula feeds upon resuming duty, I’m not a lactation consultant, but my experience with locally available resources should be worth your while.
+If you are determined to avoid the path taken by many career women in Kenya who have to introduce formula feeds upon resuming duty, you are in the right place.
+I’m not a lactation consultant, but my experience with locally available resources should be worth your while.

 It wasn’t much about the deadlines, but the being away from home.
-The traveling never seemed to end round about this time, every other year; some moons to the close of the financial year.
-This last minute thing — like the notched-at-the-heels bathroom slippers neatly arranged atop a sorry looking shaggy mat by foot of cheap white polyester blend draped, mosquito net covered bed — is a very Kenyan thing.
+The traveling never seemed to end round about this time every other year, some moons to the close of the financial year.
+This last-minute thing — like the notched-at-the-heels bathroom slippers on my slightly swollen feet atop a sorry-looking shaggy mat by foot of a cheap white polyester blend draped, mosquito net covered bed — is a very Kenyan thing.

 Getting Started with Exclusive Breastfeeding

-I found this to be a workable solution that captures the spirit of the Breastfeeding Mothers Bill of 2017 and Kenya Health Bill with it’s practicality, lower cost implications in the short term and ease of implementation.
-I urge workers/unions to pursue such compromises as frankly, devoid of a body/political will/funds to pursue enforcement, and in light of the not so heavy penalties of non-compliance, the aspirations of safe, dignified environment to express breast milk including the setting up of a lactation place for breastfeeding at work as idealized in the bill, will remain a mirage.
+I found this to be a workable solution that captures the spirit of the Breastfeeding Mothers Bill of 2017 and Kenya Health Bill.
+It is practical, has low cost implications in the short term and ease of implementation.
+I urge workers/unions to pursue such compromises.
+Frankly, devoid of a body/political will/funds to pursue enforcement, and in light of the not so heavy penalties of non-compliance, the aspirations of safe, dignified environment to express breast milk — including the setting up of a lactation place for breastfeeding at work — as idealized in the bill will remain a mirage.

 She said she managed to exclusively breastfeed her son because she went out of her way to express breast milk (EBM) anywhere she could, including the parking lot.
-In the forum, I learned that UNICEF organizes support groups for breastfeeding mothers that are geared towards peer support.
-I found this very helpful. as it helped me realize the benefit of joining a Facebook group that a friend recommended.
-There, I found sisters who we walked with through pregnancy, baby showers and beyond.
+In the forum, I also learned that UNICEF organizes support groups for breastfeeding mothers. support.
+I found this information useful as it helped me realize the benefit of building a support network.

 My baby ( a friend’s baby too and as I have come to learn quite a number of babies) can’t stand feeding bottles.
-If you must purchase them, start off with one to test things out.
-Otherwise, I found a cup +/_ a spoon to do just well.
-My baby wouldn’t feed with the bottle but thereafter I found good use for it as a measuring tool for EBM before storing.
+If you must purchase baby feeding bottles, start off with one to test things out.
+On my end I found a cup and spoon to do just a good job feeding.
+However hard I tired, my baby wouldn’t suckle on the feeding bottle.
+But thereafter I found good use for it as a measuring tool for EBM.

 I made a habit of washing my hands before every breast milk expression.
 The direct health benefits of hand-washing is common knowledge.
 Nonetheless, I treasured this ritual because as any surgeon would admit, this mindless action allows for one to get into the right frame of mind for the task ahead.
 As Pavlov’s dogs taught us, ritualistic action signals the brain to release the rightful juices that will drive the body to desired action.

-This simple act’s prominence can’t be ignored as exclusive breastfeeding means going out of your way to express milk anywhere.
+This simple act’s prominence can’t be ignored.
+Exclusive breastfeeding means going out of your way to express milk anywhere.
 It therefore calls for discipline and commitment which might not always be there deep in the throes of corporate life.
-Days like internal audit day by the guys from headquarters surely can’t be a stimulant for milk let down.
+As you might all appreciate, days like internal audit day by the guys from headquarters surely can’t be a stimulant for milk let down.

-Keep reading around exclusive breastfeeding to get more ideas and mentally stimulate yourself.
-Just like when studying for an exam, make use of all the small breaks and spattering of motivation that comes your way through out the day.
-I used to wake up late in the night to express milk as need arose.
+Another mind trick I found useful was that I kept reading around exclusive breastfeeding to get more ideas and mentally stimulate myself.
+Just like when studying for an exam, make use of all the small breaks to feed yourself with spattering of motivation that could comes your way through out the day through books and web articles.

-The first draw back we identified to manual expression of breast milk was the physical discomfort and physical characteristics of the EBM.
+Positivism is all good but you’ve got to consider the drawbacks lest you fall from naivety.
+Earlier in the article, the first draw back we’ve identified to manual expression of breast milk is the physical discomfort and physical characteristics of the EBM.
 The second mind killer has to be this one: When you first express breast milk, it is easy to get discouraged with the amounts that you raise.
-I only managed 22mls.
+When I first did it, I only managed 22mls.

-That might appear to be a very little amount up to until you realize that when they are still young, that’s enough milk for one feed.
-That’s a marginal gain
+This might appear to be a very little amount.
+Until when you realize that when they are still young, that’s enough milk for one feed.

 My baby used to feed at least four times between 8:00am to 3:00pm.
-Before leaving for work, I made sure I had half an hour breastfeeding session with it as I took breakfast before leaving thus taking off one feeding session.
-Another marginal gain.
+Before leaving for work, I made sure I had half an hour breastfeeding session with it as I took breakfast thus taking care of one feeding session.
+Three more to go.
+Marginal gain.

 The EBM amounts kept improving with time.
 By the time my baby was 5 months I was able to do 180mls!
 Impressive.
-It all started withing small incremental increases and my learning tricks like breastfeeding on one teat – – thus taking advantage of the baby’s suckling positive effect on milk let down – – as I expressed on the other.
+It all started withing small incremental increases and my learning of tricks like breastfeeding on one teat, thus taking advantage of the baby’s suckling positive effect on milk let down, as I expressed on the other.
 Marginal gain.

 The baby was not to be fed one hour before my arrival.
 I’d call home on my way from work.
 This allowed it not to be too full to breastfeed when I got home.
 Moreover, this second session of breastfeeding her took care of the last of her standard four feeding sessions.
 It also allowed me to express milk for tomorrows feeding.
 With this, yet again, another marginal gain.